Severe Weather Net

 There should be a person located at Linn County Emergency Management (a different person than Net Control) to pass reports to Emergency Management personnel.
 This person should man the radio next to the radar monitor.
 Due to the level of activity in the EOC, the liaison should monitor the net and present only relevant traffic to Emergency Management.
 In the event the LCEMA has not yet been activated, severe weather reports may be relayed direct to the NWS via their 800 spotter telephone number.

 4.4 Net Control

-Net Control should be run from the station console at LCEMA if possible.
-If time does not permit operation from LCEMA, Net Control may operate from any other convenient location until the console can be manned.
+Due to activity and noise levels, Net Control should NOT be run from the station console at LCEMA if possible.
+Net Control should operate from any other convenient location.
 It is Net Control’s responsibility to manage the traffic level on 146.745 by establishing minimum reporting criteria.
 Other participating operators are expected to listen to NCS instructions regarding reporting criteria.

 4.5 NWS Liaison

 A method to pass spotter reports to the NWS office shall be established.
 A single contact point shall be designated to avoid duplicate reports.
 The communication method shall be (in order of preference):

 - Via the Amateur station at Linn County EMA (if manned).
 EMA personnel will relay via NAWAS.
 This is the preferred and most efficient method if EMA is staffed.

 - Via telephone call to the NWS using the 800 number.